Nicky9319/Renderperk_CRM/process_thread.md

 2. Find out the relevant context for the initial conversation and find out the relevant comments at the relevant places that I can make to intitial meaning full conversation and even to provide value so that my activity on reddit increases and all

-Need to add the comments I need to make all of that in the actions.json file itself.
-Make sure to mention at under which user should I make the commment too Make sure to put the reddit url itself
+Need to add the comments I need to make all of that in the actions.json file itself. (inside the Actions folder) Make sure to mention at under which user should I make the commment too Make sure to put the reddit url itself
 Also write down the reason for that comments and all under the json record itself